 Bay is a dioecious plant, which means it has male and female flowers on separate plants.
 Male and female plants are not identified in garden centres, as most gardeners grow them only for their foliage.
 The flowers are insignificant and the berries are inedible.

 Bay laurel is sometimes confused with cherry laurel (Prunus laurocerasus) and Portuguese laurel (Prunus lusitanica).
 These evergreen shrubs are mostly used as hedging and all parts of the plants are poisonous.

-How to grow bay
+How to grow bay (Laurus nobilis)

-Where to plant bay
+Where to grow bay

 Bay tends to be hardier when planted directly into the garden, as plants can put down a more comprehensive root system.
 Well-drained soil is essential.
 If planted in the ground and left to grow unclipped, expect plants to reach a height of up to 8m.

 How to plant bay